 Despite its prevalence in our society, mental health still has stigma attached to it.

 The primary reason individuals fail to seek the help they need is due to the stigma associated with the disease of mental illness.
 Main reasons cited are shame and fear of judgment from friends, family and co-workers.
 Such judgment is often rooted in a lack of knowledge or training.

 It is our goal to disseminate information and foster a stigma-free environment where people are free from judgment and can get the help they need to recover from disease.

-Mayor Smith and the Borough Council are dedicated to raising awareness about mental illness and creating a culture in which residents who have the disease feel supported by their community and neighbors and feel free to seek treatment without fear of stigma.
+The Borough of East Newark is dedicated to raising awareness about mental illness and creating a culture in which residents who have the disease feel supported by their community and neighbors and feel free to seek treatment without fear of stigma.

 Get training in Mental Health First Aid that educates you on how to identify, understand and respond to signs of mental illness and substance use disorders.

 |Mental Health America||Learn more about Mental Health America by clicking here.

 |NAMI Connection Recovery Support Group||Obtain more information on NAMI, a free, peer-led support group for adults living with mental illness by clicking here.|